INN/docs/projects/largo/custom-umbrella-setup.md

 ## 4. Continue [standard umbrella setup](https://github.com/INN/docs/blob/master/projects/largo/umbrella-setup.md#8-download-production-database)

-From here, you'll need to import a database, localize URLs and make sure your /etc/hosts file is setup for development URLs.
+From here, you'll need to import a database, localize the URLs for use with your local development domain, and make sure your /etc/hosts file is setup for development URLs.
 These steps are explained [here](https://github.com/INN/docs/blob/master/projects/largo/umbrella-setup.md#8-download-production-database) the largo-umbrella setup.